cloudant-labs/graphdb-slate/source/includes/api/_active_tasks.md

 -   **pid**: Erlang Process ID
 -   **type**: Operation Type
 -   **updated\_on**: Time when the last update was made to this task record.
 Updates are made by the job as progress occurs.
-The value is in Unix time UTC.
+The value is an integer containing the Unix time UTC.
 -   **started\_on**: Time when the task was started.
-The value is in Unix time UTC.
+The value is an integer containing the Unix time UTC.
 -   **total\_changes**: Total number of documents to be processed by the task.
 The exact meaning depends on the type of the task.
 -   **database**: The database and shard on which the operation occurs.